Tag: Asia

 Meet a Man Who Went Undercover to Save Cambodia’s Forests

-It’s well known that honoring the rights of indigenous people is vital to the preservation of forests worldwide.
-Leng Ouch, an environmental activist, human rights lawyer, and Goldman Environmental Prize winner has taken this role to an extreme.
-Leng has spent the past 20 years exposing corruption and greed at the heart of the Cambodian […]
+By Alex Grossman, Director of Communications It’s well known that honoring the rights of indigenous people is vital to the preservation of forests worldwide.
+Leng Ouch, an environmental defender, human rights lawyer, and Goldman Environmental Prize winner has taken this role to an extreme.
+Leng has spent the past 20 years exposing corruption and greed […]

 How these Mongolian herders took on a mine and won

-A group of camel herders in the Gobi Desert of Mongolia are celebrating a historic victory.
+By Alex Grossman, Director of Communications A group of camel herders in the Gobi Desert of Mongolia are celebrating a historic victory.
 After four years of intense negotiations, the local herder organizations took on a major mining company and won.
-In this David vs. Goliath story, the locals won a landmark agreement with the operators of one of the world’s largest […]
+In this David vs. Goliath story, the locals won a landmark agreement with the operators […]

 Privacy notice: our site uses cookies for analytics, tracking, and site improvement purposes.
 By continuing to use our site, you agree to our use of cookies.
 For more information, see our privacy policy.